 Create a Custom Status Filter

-Under Filter by Status > Create New.
-There are three true/false rules you can add to your Custom Status Filter:
+Next, click on the Add Rule button.
+There are three true/false rules related to dependencies that you can add to your Custom Status Filter:

 - All dependencies satisfied